dlt-hub/dlt/docs/website/docs/general-usage/destination-tables.md

 load_info = pipeline.run(data, table_name="users")
 ```

 Running this pipeline will create two tables in the destination, `users` and `users__pets`.
-The
-`users` table will contain the top level data, and the `users__pets` table will contain the child
+The `users` table will contain the top-level data, and the `users__pets` table will contain the child data.
-data.
 Here is what the tables may look like:

 **mydata.users**